Most departments in the College of Liberal Arts have scholarships available for their majors. The following links provide more information.

 Scholarships are available through the Ole Miss Women’s Council for Philanthropy.

 The Dean’s office in the College of Liberal Arts administers the following scholarships.
-Contact (662) 915-1514 or firstname.lastname@example.org for more information.
+Contact (662) 915-1514 or email@example.com for more information.
+However, no application is required for any of them.

 The Furlong Family Scholarship provides $1,000 to a full-time student in the College of Liberal Arts for up to eight semesters with a 3.0 GPA.
 First preference is for students from Davidson County, TN, followed by those from California, Illinois, or Florida.
 There is no application process.